 The National Park Service offers a variety of educational opportunities related to the Everglades.
 The park offers curriculum materials for grades K-8.

-Mexico is also rich with history—much of which predates the Spanish conquistadors.
-The Mayan ruins of Tulum and Chichen Itza offer spectacular stone monuments and temples.
+Mexico is rich with history—much of which predates the Spanish conquistadors.
+The Maya ruins of Tulum and Chichen Itza offer spectacular stone monuments and temples.
 Tulum is only about two hours south of the tourist-clad beaches of Cancun; Chichen Itza is about two hours to the west.